shruti9084/project_3/README.md

 # project_3
-This is the job application project i have made using html and css
+This is the job application form i have made using html and css
 <br>
 Author- Shruti Khanna